Unifying and benchmarking state-of-the-art quantum error mitigation techniques: Implementation Details

 \subsection{Unified Data-driven Error Mitigation}

-To implement UNITED we choose the same near-Clifford circuits as for vnCDR.
+To implement UNITED we choose the same near-Clifford circuits as used in vnCDR.
+The training set construction methods used to construct these circuits are discussed in Section~\ref{sec:training_set_construction}.
 We choose $M_{\rm max}=3$ and state preparation noise levels $c \in\{1,2,3\}$.
-We found that these parameters performed best across the regimes investigated.
+We found that these parameters performed best across the regimes investigated for the RQC experiments.